wjn1996/PCNN_RL_HME/README.md

 # PCNN+RL+HME

-&emsp;&emsp;This project is implemented for paper [Improving Reinforcement Learning for Neural Relation Extraction with Hierarchical Memory Extractor](https://arxiv.org/pdf/2010.14255.pdf) authors are Jianing Wang and Chong Su
+&emsp;&emsp;This project is implemented for paper [RH-Net: Improving Neural Relation Extraction via Reinforcement Learning and Hierarchical Relational Searching](https://arxiv.org/pdf/2010.14255.pdf), which is belongs to Jianing Wang.

+The old version paper is Improving Reinforcement Learning for Neural Relation Extraction with Hierarchical Memory Extractor.

 Abstract:

-&emsp;&emsp;Distant supervision relation extraction (DSRE) is an efficient method to extract semantic relations on a large-scale heuristic labeling corpus.
-However, it usually brings in a massive noisy data.
-In order to alleviate this problem, many recent approaches adopt reinforcement learning (RL), which aims to select correct data autonomously before relation classification.
-Although these RL methods outperform conventional multi-instance learning-based methods, there are still two neglected problems: 1) the existing RL methods ignore the feedback of noisy data, 2) the reduction of training corpus exacerbates long-tail problem.
-In this paper, we propose a novel framework to solve the two problems mentioned above.
-Firstly, we design a novel reward function to obtain feedback from both correct and noisy data.
-In addition, we use implicit relations information to improve RL.
-Secondly, we propose the hierarchical memory extractor (HME), which utilizes the gating mechanism to share the semantics from correlative instances between data-rich and data-poor classes.
-Moreover, we define a hierarchical weighted ranking loss function to implement top-down search processing.
-Extensive experiments conducted on the widely used NYT dataset show significant improvement over state-of-the-art baseline methods.
+&emsp;&emsp;Distant supervision (DS) aims to generate large-scale heuristic labeling corpus, which is widely used for neural relation extraction currently.
+However, it heavily suffers from noisy labeling and long-tail distributions.
+Many advanced approaches usually separately address two problems, which ignore their mutual interactions.
+In this paper, we propose a novel framework named RH-Net, which utilizes Reinforcement learning and Hierarchical relational searching module to improve relation extraction.
+We leverage reinforcement learning to instruct the model to select high quality instances.
+We then propose the hierarchical relational searching module to share the semantics from correlative instances between data-rich and data-poor classes.
+During iterative process, the two modules keep interacting to alleviate the noisy and long tail problem simultaneously.
+Extensive experiments on widely used NYT data set clearly show that our method significant improvements over state-of-the-art baselines.

 ## settings